All the Danish chairs at the Designmuseum Danmark

 The design of the chair in the 20th century

-Mies van der Rohe once said that chairs are among the most difficult objects to design; since to create something which has to be at the same time light, strong, and comfortable entails so many problems and possible solutions that “It is almost easier to build a skyscraper than a chair”.
+Mies van der Rohe once said that chairs are among the most difficult objects to design; since to create something that has to be at the same time light, strong, and comfortable entails so many problems and possible solutions that “It is almost easier to build a skyscraper than a chair”.

 That’s why we could somewhat tell the history of industrial design through the evolution of chairs from the mid-19th century to the end of the 20th century.